Zymbit-Docs/zymdocsy/content/tutorials/aws-iot/tls.md

 ## Testing TLS connection with Zymkey Device Certificate:

-**If you are using a certificate signed by AWS IoT's Root CA, check this page [here](http://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html).
-In the server authentication section, look for the link to the AWS IoT Root CA file.
+If you did not save the AWS IoT root CA to the file AWS_CA.pem earlier, you can do it now.
+Reference the following page for AWS IoT root CA certificates. [here](http://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html).
+On that page, look in the **CA certificates for server authentication** look for the link to adjacent to the ECC256 bit key.
 Copy the public key and save it in a file called AWS_CA.pem.
-When running the CURL command, make sure to point to this CA file.**
+When running the CURL command, make sure to point to this CA file.

 You can now test that your certificate **zymkey.crt** has been registered correctly by testing a **TLS connection** with your **AWS IoT endpoint**.
 We will be doing this with CURL.